Neuroimmunology: Neurodevelopmental disorders

 Neurodevelopmental disorders result from impairments of growth and development of the brain and nervous system and lead to many disorders.
-Examples of these disorders include Asperger syndrome, traumatic brain injury, communication, speech and language disorders, genetic disorders such as fragile-X syndrome, Down syndrome, epilepsy, and fetal alcohol syndrome.
+Examples of these disorders include Asperger syndrome, traumatic brain injury, communication, speech and language disorders, genetic disorders such as fragile-X syndrome, Down syndrome, ADHD, epilepsy, and fetal alcohol syndrome.
 Studies have shown that autism spectrum disorders (ASDs) may present due to basic disorders of epigenetic regulation.
 Other neuroimmunological research has shown that deregulation of correlated epigenetic processes in ASDs can alter gene expression and brain function without causing classical genetic lesions which are more easily attributable to a cause and effect relationship.
 These findings are some of the numerous recent discoveries in previously unknown areas of gene misexpression.

 Neurodegenerative disorders

 Increasing evidence suggests that neurodegenerative diseases are mediated by erroneous epigenetic mechanisms.
 Neurodegenerative diseases include Huntington's disease and Alzheimer's disease.
 Neuroimmunological research into these diseases has yielded evidence including the absence of simple Mendelian inheritance patterns, global transcriptional dysregulation, multiple types of pathogenic RNA alterations, and many more.
-In one of the experiments, a treatment of Huntington’s disease with histone deacetylases (HDAC), an enzyme that removes acetyl groups from lysine, and DNA/RNA binding anthracylines that affect nucleosome positioning, showed positive effects on behavioral measures, neuroprotection, nucleosome remodeling, and associated chromatin dynamics.
-Another new finding on neurodegenerative diseases involves the overexpression of HDAC6 suppresses the neurodegenerative phenotype associated with Alzheimer’s disease pathology in associated animal models.
+In one of the experiments, a treatment of Huntington's disease with histone deacetylases (HDAC), an enzyme that removes acetyl groups from lysine, and DNA/RNA binding anthracylines that affect nucleosome positioning, showed positive effects on behavioral measures, neuroprotection, nucleosome remodeling, and associated chromatin dynamics.
+Another new finding on neurodegenerative diseases involves the overexpression of HDAC6 suppresses the neurodegenerative phenotype associated with Alzheimer's disease pathology in associated animal models.
 Other findings show that additional mechanisms are responsible for the "underlying transcriptional and post-transcriptional dysregulation and complex chromatin abnormalities in Huntington's disease".